bsccf/Uni-notes/Thermofluids/14U Introduction to heat cycles/efficiency of a heat cycle.md

 Here we will assume that $T_h$ and $T_c$ are very large thermal reseviours so that their temperatures remain constant.

 ### [[insert a lil bit of shitpost|Maeth]]
+This bits quite ez, from [[heat cycles in a PV diagram#Useful notes for future working]] we know that